Quality of Life in Out-of-Home Care

 The Vehicle Code allows a dependent youth’s foster parent with whom the youth resides to sign a driver’s license application on behalf of the dependent youth if the youth files proof of financial responsibility at the time of the application.

-Reasonable and Prudent Parent Standard
+Supporting Participation in Enrichment Activities and the Reasonable and Prudent Parent Standard

-Every dependent child of the juvenile court is entitled to participate in age-appropriate extracurricular, enrichment, and social activities, including but not limited to, access to computer technology and the internet.
-Caregivers have the authority to approve or disapprove a foster child’s participation in activities based on the caregiver’s own assessment using a reasonable and prudent parent standard, without prior approval of the social worker, licensing or approval agency, or the Juvenile Court.
+Every dependent child of the juvenile court is entitled to participate in age-appropriate extracurricular, cultural, racial, ethnic, personal enrichment, and social activities (WIC 16001.9(a)(16), including but not limited to, access to computer technology and the internet.
+Similarly, placement providers cannot have policies and practices that “prevent or create barriers to” participation in activities.
+WIC 362.05 (a)(1).
+All caregivers should be trained on the reasonable and prudent parent standard.

 • It is the responsibility of STRTPs, Foster Family Agencies (FFA), and individual caregivers, in specified circumstances, to determine if the utilization of Live-Scan and/or CLETS is necessary pursuant to existing statutes and regulations.